parfentjev/monese-test-assignment/README.md

 * Generate a test report after execution.
 * Provide human-readable descriptions for automated tests.

+Here's an [additional blog post](https://fakeplastictrees.ee/post/6504a9b57cea059700edcc66/basic-api-and-ui-test-automation-framework) describing the project in details.

 # Build

 This project combines API and UI tests.
 In a real-life scenario, these tests might be stored in separate repositories